Divyanshu-yadav-18/Watch-Party/README.md

 # 🎬 Watch-Party

 **Watch-Party** is a real-time movie streaming platform built with **Next.js**, where users can join party rooms to watch movies together.
-The admin can upload a movie, and everyone in the room enjoys it in perfect sync.
+The admin can upload a movie or paste a torrent magnet link, and everyone in the room enjoys it in perfect sync.

 ---